jakubboucek/roumen-cz-improve-ui/README.md

 - Change link on image to older image (instead of newer image) in Rouming & Maso.
 - Allow use left&right arrow keys or `J`/`K` keys to move between images.
 - Allow un/mute videos in GIFník via added icon or `M` key.
+- Allow to unmute on all GIFs by default
 - Un/Like image/video/gif with `L` key.